moleculadesigner/portfolio/README.md

 from DNA.
 But there is still no crystal structure of human SMUG1.
 We made a model structure of it and [studied its kinetics](Articles/MolBioSystems-SMUG1.pdf).
 Results were also represented at FEBS Congress 2018 ([poster](Posters/FEBS-2018.pdf)).

+## Work @ Biocad (2019 – current time)

+As a member of drug discovery team, I conduct computational experiments and molecular modelling in support of computer aided drug discovery.
+I am responsible for product strategy, formulating and maintaining medicinal chemistry hypotheses.

 ## Pet projects